perchlabs/setupify/README.md

 [[ ! -z "$SKIP_PECL" ]] && exit 0
 ```

 Skipping sections can be exceedingly useful when developing new tech or testing your custom provisioning steps.
 If the answer to the question *"Do I really want to wait for Phalcon to compile each time?"* is a *"No!"* then consider using `SKIP_` variables.
-At the moment the following skip steps are available: `SKIP_PACKAGES`, `SKIP_PECL`, `SKIP_PHALCON`, `SKIP_ZCOMPILER` and `SKIP_ZPARSER`.
+At the moment the following skip steps are available: `SKIP_PACKAGES`, `SKIP_PECL`.
 You may define these skip steps in the parent shell or in your `settings.sh` config.

 Additionally a low tech way to skip an entire conf.d init script is to temporary rename it be prefixed with the hash character.
 For example renaming `01-foo.sh` to `#01-foo.sh` will cause it be ignored.
 This is a great low tech way to debug your custom conf.d scripts.